sHuewe/MapMarkerHandler/README.md

 ```java
 MarkerHandler handler=	new MarkerHandler(pictures, getResources().getDisplayMetrics());
 ```
 To draw markers to a map, you have to call two different methods. `updateMap(projection,zoom)` estimates all visible elements and the corresponding markers.
-It needs the projection of the google map and the current set zoom.
+The method needs as parameter the projection of the google map and the current set zoom.
 This method should run on a background thread.
 `drawOnMap(GoogleMap)` finnaly draws the markers to the map and have to run on UI thread.
 This is done by